The worst thing about learning that a myth turned out to be true, is learning it also turned out to be incomplete.

 Now the whole region is going to hell, tremors still occasionally rocking the headquarters as they struggle to keep things stabilized, and he hasn’t received any new orders from Archie in a day.
 He needs to know what’s expected of him, and the boss needs to know what happened here, if he doesn’t already.

 “Hey, Boss,” Petrel says, and can’t help but smile.

 “You’re alive.”
 There’s relief there, too, but also tightly reined frustration.
 “I requested immediate alerts of any battles between Magma and Aqua, including major breakthroughs in the search for Kyogre or Groudon, even if it would blow your cover.
 Now all three of these things have happened, and I only found out about it in the past few hours.”
 Giovanni audibly takes a calming breath.
 “I’m happy you survived so I can ask you directly… what happened?”

 “Sir…” Petrel licks his lips and tastes something bitter in the rain.
 “We were kept entirely out of the loop on any new developments after the orbs were retrieved on Mt.
 Pyre.
 Since then we’ve been stationed at Aqua’s headquarters without anything to do until it came under attack yesterday.”

 “Yeah, but others showed up too.”

 “There’s no gym in Lilycove…” Giovanni trails off, then guesses, “Norman and Birch’s kids?”

 “And others,” Petrel confirms.
-The trainers were at Mt.
-Pyre too, among others that nearly managed to stop Archie and Maxie from getting the orbs that reawakened Groudon and Kyogre.
+The two prominent trainers were among the group at Mt.
+Pyre that nearly managed to stop Archie and Maxie from getting the orbs that reawakened Groudon and Kyogre.
 “A shorter boy with green hair, a—”